 Tau proteins are widely expressed in the central and peripheral nervous system, especially in neuronal axons, but also in the kidneys and lungs.
 Hyperphosphorylated tau proteins accumulate in the somatodendritic compartments of neurons, forming aggregates and eventually neurofibrillary tangles.
-These neurofibrillary tangles in the brain are found in several neurodegenerative diseases (tauopathies, proteinopathies), including Alzheimer’s disease (AD) and progressive supranuclear palsy (PSP).
+These neurofibrillary tangles in the brain are found in several neurodegenerative diseases (tauopathies, proteinopathies), including Alzheimer’s disease (AD), progressive supranuclear palsy (PSP), and traumatic brain injuries.
 In AD the tau proteins are surrounded by the more abundantly present amyloid β protein.

 Development of PET tracers for tau protein aggregates has been hindered by the post-transitional modifications and resulting multiple 3D structures that the tau proteins can adopt in the aggregates.
 Another problem is the abundance of amyloid β in the aggregates; therefore most of the tau tracers are developed for other tauopathies than AD where amyloid β deposits are not present.
 Tracer must also be able to pass the blood-brain barrier, and show low or no specificity to α-synuclein.